-- Transportation (especially long distances) of high electrical powers is very efficient if carried out at high voltages, the latter being quite easily achieved with the use of transformers.
+- The transport (especially at long distances) of high electrical powers is very efficient if carried out at high voltages, the latter is quite easily achieved with the use of transformers.

-- Alternators are constructively simpler and more efficient than dynamos.
+- Alternators are constructively simpler and have greater efficiency than dynamos.

 On the other hand, it is possible to obtain alternating electric current from the direct current, generated in appropriate parameters of frequency, waveform and voltage by means of devices called inverters.

 In the industrial origins of the use of electricity in the nineteenth century was used direct current, which offers the advantage of being able to be stored in batteries, but with the arrival of alternating current by the scientist Nikola Tesla the world was revolutionized new.
 The efficiency of this new type of current that is allowed to drastically reduce energy losses over long distances thanks to the increase in electrical voltage.
 This feature allowed the high-voltage electric power transmission and the current dissipation losses drastically reducing low in the line and then the thickness of the conductor used for transport, compared to Edison's direct current.